scaleoutsystems/fedn/docs/projects.rst

 |

 The content of the ``client`` folder is what we commonly refer to as the *compute package*.
 It contains modules and files specifying the logic of a single client.
-The file ``fedn.yaml`` is the FEDn Project File.
-It is used by FEDn to get information about the specific commands to run when building the initial 'seed model', and when a client recieves a training request or a validation request from the server.
+The file ``scaleout.yaml`` is the Scaleout Edge Project File.
+It is used by Scaleout Edge to get information about the specific commands to run when building the initial 'seed model', and when a client recieves a training request or a validation request from the server.
 These commmands are referred to as the ``entry points``.

 The compute package (client folder)
 ====================================

-**The Project File (fedn.yaml)**
+**The Project File (scaleout.yaml)**

-FEDn uses a project file 'fedn.yaml' to specify which entry points to execute when the client recieves a training or validation request, and (optionally) what runtime environment to execute those entry points in.
+Scaleout Edge uses a project file 'scaleout.yaml' to specify which entry points to execute when the client recieves a training or validation request, and (optionally) what runtime environment to execute those entry points in.
 There are up to four entry points:

 - **build** - used for any kind of setup that needs to be done before the client starts up, such as initializing the global seed model.
 - **startup** - invoked immediately after the client starts up and the environment has been initalized.
-- **train** - invoked by the FEDn client to perform a model update.
+- **train** - invoked by the Scaleout Edge client to perform a model update.
-- **validate** - invoked by the FEDn client to perform a model validation.
+- **validate** - invoked by the Scaleout Edge client to perform a model validation.

-To illustrate this, we look the ``fedn.yaml`` from the 'mnist-pytorch' project used in the Getting Started Guide:
+To illustrate this, we look the ``scaleout.yaml`` from the 'mnist-pytorch' project used in the Getting Started Guide:

 .. code-block:: yaml